dragonfly-science/dragonfly-website/content/publications/neubauer_using_2014.md

 pdf: Neubauer&Abraham_2014_GPS.pdf
 tags: phil, paua, abalone, data logger, GPS, dragonfly
 ---
-The pāua (Haliotis iris) stock in New Zealand quota management area PAU 7 was at or near the soft limit of 20% of virgin biomass (B0) at the time of the most recent stock assessment (2011).
+The pāua (*Haliotis iris*) stock in New Zealand quota management area PAU 7 was at or near the soft limit of 20% of virgin biomass (B<sub>0</sub>) at the time of the most recent stock assessment (2011).
 Biomass was projected to increase under the current Total Allowable Commercial Catch (TACC; 187 t) with a probability of increase only slightly above 50%.
 A shelving scenario suggested that both the probability of increase and the projected biomass would increase substantially with a shelving of 20% of the current